canvimation/canvimation.github.com/README.md

 READ ME
-This project is under development.
+This project on hold.
-Several aspects do not yet work but you can create scenery,tracks, sprites and films using these.
+You can create scenery,tracks, sprites, tweens and films using these.
 Anyone wanting to help develop this project is very welcome.